whuu/Sc.SXAColumnSplitterForJSS/README.md

 export default ColumnSplitter;
 ```

-* Verify your layout service if it contains rendering parameters for columns and columns splitted into separate placeholders:
+* Verify your layout service if it contains rendering parameters for columns and renderings in columns splitted into separate placeholders:

   <img src="/documentation/sxa-columns-layout-service.png" width=70% />